The aim of this information sheet is to explain what Ebstein’s Anomaly is, what effect it will have on a child and how it can be treated.

 - the right atrium will be reduced in size.

 Sometimes the tricuspid valve is very deformed, and may need to be replaced by a mechanical (artificial valve).
 Artificial valves do not grow with the child, so further valve surgery may be needed.

-Children with artificial valves will also need to take anticoagulants for the rest of their lives, which can have a number of implications for their health and lifestyle (see Warfarin fact sheet).
+Children with artificial valves will also need to take anticoagulants for the rest of their lives, which can have a number of implications for their health and lifestyle (see the Warfarin Information sheet).

 In some children with Ebstein’s Anomaly, the right ventricle may be too small to function properly.
 In this case, the right atrium may be connected directly to the pulmonary artery (Fontan procedure).
 This means that the blue blood is pushed directly into the pulmonary artery without having to pass through the tricuspid valve and the right ventricle.